Do you experience knee pain or discomfort during or after running?

 The most common injuries that can cause knee pain when running are meniscus tears, femoral patellar syndrome or chondromalacia patella.
 Let us learn a bit more about each.

 Patellar-femoral syndrome is also known as runner’s knee because it is one of the most common problems that affect runners and athletes.
+Another common problem for runners is Plantar Fasciitis.
 The first symptom that appears is usually a pain in the front of the knee, below or around the patella.
 This pain is worse while descending down an incline or even after sitting for prolonged periods of time.
 Inflammation may occur, but it will not be significant.
 Audible clicking will become pronounced when joint of the knee bend.

 When the meniscus tears, the most prevalent symptoms are intense are pain and significant inflammation.
 Tears of the meniscus are extremely common amongst runners.
 If you feel a loud pop followed by severe pain, followed by locking of the knee joint, you have probably torn a meniscus.